 About Bitterroot Backpacking

-Bitterroot Backpacking provides guided backpacking and hiking trips in Montana's National Forests and Parks like the Bitterroot, Glacier, and Yellowstone.
+Bitterroot Backpacking is a backpacking guiding service that provides guided backpacking and hiking trips in the Bitterroot National Forest and other places in Montana like Yellowstone and Glacier National Parks.

 About Luke Hayduk

 Owner, Head Backpacking Guide

 My trail experience began over a decade ago as a teenager, backpacking sections of the Appalachian Trail in NJ, NY, or "Rocksylvania" with my friends.
 In those early days, I did a lot of learn-by-doing.
 Mistakes were made, but the mistakes taught me the most valuable lessons.
 In less than 5 years, I had gained a plethora of knowledge and backpacking wisdom to set myself up for grander goals.